ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 There are many more algorithms that could also be used for those 2 tasks, but, we will cover K-Means, PCA, and t-SNE because they are commonly used.

-### Semi-supervised learning

-Semi-supervised learning falls between supervised and unsupervised learning.
-In semi-supervised learning, a small portion of training data is labeled while the rest of the data points are not labeled.

-Labeling data is one of the most challenging things in machine learning.
-Because it requires a skilled human, it's expensive and there are always a chance of getting the labels wrong.
-Thus, having a way to make use of unlabelled data can improve the results of a particular task with a minimal need of labels, and ultimately reducing the time and cost that would be needed to label all the training data.

-Semi-supervised learning is most notable in problems that involve working with massive datasets like internet image searches, image and audio recognition, and webpages classification.
-As you would imagine for example, nobody that is responsible for a boring task of labelling millions of images that are uploaded daily on social media platforms like Instagram.
-Another example: According to [sitefy](https://siteefy.com/how-many-websites-are-there/), 252.000 new websites are created every day.
-As you can also imagine, it would not a good use of time and resources to assign a task of labelling these websites to someone when semi-supervised learning can remove such overheads.

-If you would like to learn more about the motivation behind semi-supervised learning, check this [paper](https://www.cs.cmu.edu/~avrim/Papers/cotrain.pdf).

-### Self-supervised learning

-Self-supervised learning is one of the most exciting types of machine learning that is most applicable in computer vision and robotics.
-While semi-supervised learning uses a small portion of labeled data, self-supervised learning uses entire unlabeled data and it does not require manual annotations, removing the need for humans in the process.

-To quote this [awesome paper](https://arxiv.org/pdf/2003.05199.pdf), "producing a dataset with good labels is expensive, while unlabeled data is being generated all the time.
-The motivation of self-supervised learning is to make use of the large amount of unlabeled data.
-The main idea of self-supervised learning is to generate the labels from unlabeled data, according to the structure or characteristics of the data itself, and then train on this unsupervised data in a supervised manner."

-Self-supervised learning has been one of the attractive research areas in machine learning research community.
-In [NIPS 2016](https://www.youtube.com/watch?v=7I0Qt7GALVk&t=2639s), Yann LeCun said "If intelligence is a cake, the bulk of the cake is *self-supervised learning*, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning (RL).”

-If you would like to learn more about the recent advances in self-supervised learning, check this [awesome repository](https://github.com/jason718/awesome-self-supervised-learning#survey), and [this paper](https://arxiv.org/abs/1902.06162#) for a quick survey.

 ### Reinforcement Learning

 Reinforcement learning is a special type of machine learning that is most applicable in robotics and games.